aws-samples/aws-dbs-refarch-graph/src/converting-to-graph/README.md

 Whilst ostensibly confirming to a very simple data model, many key-value datasets contain implicit structure and connectedness:

   * Both keys and values can be overloaded with structure: a key may comprise a hierarchical prefix, a value a delimited set of tags, for example.
 Applications that understand a dataset's record semantics can parse keys and values to infer additional structural information.
   * Redundancy across records is common.
-Field values or families of field values the reoccur in multiple records may refer to a single instance of an entity in the application domain.
+Field values or families of field values that reoccur in multiple records may refer to a single instance of an entity in the application domain.
   * Individual field values may comprise nested structures – JSON documents, for example.

 Given these features of key-value data models, there's often a lot of graph-like structure that can be teased out of a key-value dataset.
 You'll need to review the fields and field datatypes for the records in your dataset, and the application semantics applied to keys and values, in order to determine what kind of connected structure is implicit in the dataset.